thisisWooyeol/thisiswooyeol.github.io/_projects/MBMRL-Flight.md

 ---

 TL;DR:
-- Proposed a **meta-learning approach** that "learns how to learn" **models of various payloads** that a priori unknown physical properties vary dynamics **in an online fashion**.
+- Proposed a **meta-learning approach** that "learns how to learn" **models of various payloads** that a priori unknown physical properties vary dynamics.
 - By **augmenting the dynamic model with stochastic latent variables**, the authors infused meta-learning approach into MBRL.
 - **Usage of unknown latent variables** leads to outperforming results compared to pure model-based methods.
 - By **online adaptation mechanism**, the dynamics variables converges and the tracking error also reduces.
-- Proposed approach successfully completes the full end-to-end payload trasportation task as well as transporting a suspended payload towards a moving target, around an obstacle by following a predefined path, and along trajectories dictated using a "wand"-like interface.
+- Proposed approach shows improved performance for the full end-to-end payload trasportation task as well as transporting a suspended payload towards a moving target, around an obstacle by following a predefined path, and along trajectories dictated using a "wand"-like interface.

 <br/>
 <br/>